 Organisation Description and contact details

 NSPCC helpline for Helping adults protect children 24 hours a day.
 For help and support,

 adults including anyone needing advice about female genital mutilation,

 young people affected by gangs, concerns that someone may be a

 victim of modern slavery contact the NSPCC trained helpline

 counsellors on:

 • Text 88858

 • 0808 800 5000

-help@nspcc.org.uk
+• help@nspcc.org.uk

+Organisation Description and contact details

 NSPCC helpline Bespoke helpline for children and young people who've experienced

 Report Abuse in abuse at school, and for worried adults and professionals who need

 Education support and guidance:

 • 0800 136 663

 help@nspcc.org.uk

 NSPCC Free advice and support for professionals concerned about how

 Whistleblowing child protection issues are being handled in their organisation:

-Advice • 0800 028 0285
+Advice 0800 028 0285

 help@nspcc.org.uk

 UK Safer Internet Helpline for professionals working with children and young people in

 Centre professional the UK with any online safety issues they may face themselves or

 advice line with children in their care:

-• 0844 381 4772
+0844 381 4772

 helpline@saferinternet.org.uk

 Police Anti- 0800 789 321

 Terrorist Hot Line

 number

-National Domestic Hosted by Refuge, Helpline 0808 2000247
+National Domestic Hosted by Refuge , Helpline 0808 2000247

 Abuse Helpline

 Operation Resources for schools include free advice from an Education

 Encompass Psychologist about how best to support children via National

 Helpline 0204 513 9990

-UK Safer Internet Centre - report online harm.
-A national reporting centre that has been designed to assist anyone in reporting harmful content online CEOP - to report online sexual abuse or the way someone has been communicating online Young people who have experienced abuse at school and parents and teachers who are concerned about sexual abuse in education settings can call the Report Abuse in Education helpline on 0800 136 663 or email help@nspcc.org.uk SWGfL Harmful Sexual Behaviour Support Service for the children's workforce 0344 2250623 or email hsbsupport@swgfl.org.uk Stop it now!
-For worries about a child's sexual behaviour, 0808 1000 900
+Report harmful UK Safer Internet Centre - report online harm .
+A national

+online content reporting centre that has been designed to assist anyone in

+reporting harmful content online

+• CEOP - to report online sexual abuse or the way someone has

+been communicating online

+Report Abuse in • Young people who have experienced abuse at school and parents

+Education helpline and teachers who are concerned about sexual abuse in education

+settings can call the Report Abuse in Education helpline on 0800

+136 663 or email help@nspcc.org.uk

+Harmful Sexual SWGfL Harmful Sexual Behaviour Support Service for the shilder n's used former 0244 2250 (22 service)

+Behaviour Support children's workforce 0344 2250623 or email

+Services hsbsupport@swgfl.org.uk

+• Stop it now!
+For worries about a child's sexual behaviour, 0808

+1000 900